botlabs-gg/yagpdb/README.md

 **Steps for building:**

-YAGPDB currently uses a lot of alternative branches of my projects, mainly because I also use a discordgo fork with a lot of goodies in it (why not push my changes upstream? cause a shit ton of breaking changes that would never get accepted)
+YAGPDB currently uses a lot of alternative branches of my projects, mainly because I also use a discordgo fork with a lot of goodies in it (why not push my changes upstream?
+Cause a shit ton of breaking changes that would never get accepted)

 I'm working towards making YAGPDB fully `go get ...`-able